 Colchester, in Essex, claims to be the oldest recorded town in England.
 It was certainly the first Roman colonia, built on the site of an earlier fortress.
 And you can still see quite a bit of Roman Colchester, or Camulodunum, as it was once known.
+Take a day trip from London, or explore as part of a tour around East Anglia.

-History of Roman Colchester
+History Of Roman Colchester

 The Romans landed in Britain in 43 CE.
 They built a fortress in what is now Colchester and six years later they created a colonia (permanent settlement of army veterans) here.
 They called the new town Camulodunum, meaning “fort of Camulos” (the Celtic god of war).